-Melbourne’s Super Rugby AU season remains on a knife-edge after they fell to the Brumbies 26-20 in a thriller at AAMI Park on Sunday.
+Melbourne's Super Rugby AU season remains on a knife-edge after Rebels loss

 The Rebels threw everything at the Brumbies in the second half but a knock-on stopped their attempt for a match-winning try three minutes after the fulltime siren.